ThomasMBury/charlie-bury-website/content/en/contact.md

 ---

-For business enquiries and requests for full scripts, please get in touch with Charlie Finch at charlie[dot]finch[at]gmail.com.
+You can get in touch with me at burycharlie@gmail.com